nereusx/tcsh-lxy/README.md

 5. Do not use 'here doc' inside blocks

-6. Whatch out the exclamation mark, it represents the history commands and had priority even of single quotes
+6. Watch out the exclamation mark, it represents the history commands and had priority even of single quotes

 7. Use new-line at the end of a single-quoted text or the file if its needed